Beauty in both form and vision

 After a period of researching manufacturing facilities in Europe, we decided to start production in India.
 Even though our products have to travel further now, we are firm believers in fair trade and its impact on local communities and economy.

-Our factories are certified SA 8000 and audited regularly.
+Our factories are either WFTO or SA 8000 certified and audited regularly.
 This is a guarantee against child or forced labour or discrimination.
 In addition, it ensures that fair wages are paid, benefits are provided for, education and trainings are offered, and women and minorities are given equal-work opportunities.

 Vegetable tanned leather